product_id = 1690287505467variant_id = 15984734240827template_name =

-The cerascreen® Mineral Deficiency Test is a sample-taking mail-in kit that determines the levels of magnesium, zinc and selenium in your blood.
+The cerascreen® Mineral Test is a sample-taking mail-in kit that determines the levels of magnesium, zinc and selenium in your blood.
 Take the sample conveniently and easily at home!
 The sample of human capillary blood will then be analysed in vitro in one of our certified medical partner laboratories.
-Receive your mineral levels test results within two to three business days after your sample has arrived in the laboratory.
+Receive your mineral levels test results within seven to nine business days after your sample has arrived in the laboratory.

 - Take a sample comfortably and easily at home

 - Receive an analysis from a medical diagnostics laboratory

 - Save time: no doctor’s surgery, no waiting time